 - Made Safe: MADE SAFE means a product has been made with ingredients not known or suspected to cause human health harm.
 Materials in our products have been scrutinized by scientists and experts to ensure they do not contain harmful ingredients or release vapors, gases, or by-products that could impact human health.

 Naturepedic is a family-owned business from Chagrin Falls, Ohio.
 The founder, Barry A. Cik, is a veteran in the field of environmental engineering with over 30 years of experience “chasing chemicals” according to the company website.

 Cik was inspired to create Naturepedic with his two sons after he was unable to find a non-toxic crib mattress for his first grandchild.
 The company says they are a non-toxic and organic mattress manufacturer “dedicated to providing parents with a better alternative.”
 They said that they created the first and only waterproof organic baby crib mattress designed with a patented food-grade polyethylene cover, which is made without harmful chemicals and meets food-contact standards.

 Today, Naturepedic has expanded from organic crib mattresses for infants to adult, toddler and infant collections and includes other types of bedding like toddler pillows, mattress pads and protectors, and more.

 The crib mattress will fit a standard crib snugly – the dimensions of the mattress are 27 .25″ x 51.625″ x 6″ and cribs must (legally) be at least at least 27.25″ x 51.25″ inches.
 The crib mattress was a good fit for my DaVinci Jayden convertible crib.

-You don’t want any gaping in between the mattress and your crib.
-This creates a dangerous space where newborn’s heads can get stuck and risk suffocation.
+Adults don’t want any gaping in between the mattress and the crib.
+This creates a dangerous space where the newborn’s heads can get stuck and risk suffocation.